WilhelmOks/KreeRequest/README.md

 # KreeRequest
-A lightweight http request helper for JSON REST APIs
+A lightweight http request helper for JSON REST APIs.

+Implemented with `AsyncHTTPClient` rather than `URLSession` and can be used on Linux and Windows.

 _The name Kree comes from the TV Series Stargate SG-1, where it means something like "Hey!" in the alien language of the Goa'Uld._